 Parents and grandparents can be incredibly powerful agents for change.
-You influence your family, friends, and colleagues through your words and actions, and you influence the society you live in by standing up, speaking out, and holding elected representatives accountable for making responsible decisions.
+You influence your family, friends and colleagues, through your words and actions.
+You can influence your workplace, institutions, elected officials, governments and corporations by standing up, speaking out, and holding them to account.

 Interested in learning more and possibly helping to lead a team?
 Sign up on this page and we’ll be in touch.